SohrabRezaei/School-District-Analysis/README.md

 ## Summary

 The district summary dataframe and school summary dataframe has changed a bit.
-Some of the rankings of Thomas High School in comparison with other schools also have changed.
-Finally, the math and reading scores also have changed to null value.
+Compared with other schools, some of Thomas High School's rankings, such as average math score, have also changed.
+Finally, the math and reading scores by grade also have changed to null value.